JBKahn/django-sharding/docs/usage/DataMigrations.md

 need the migration.
 This is a way around that.

 The following code will execute on each database in the `force_migrate_on_databases` list.
+You will need to take this into account when writing your python code, as in the example below.

 ```python
 from __future__ import unicode_literals